Graduate students serve as a Teaching Assistant (TA) in select Gender, Sexuality & Feminist Studies undergraduate classes in two ways.

 How to Apply

-These positions are open to all Duke University Arts & Sciences doctoral students with preference given to students enrolled in the Gender, Sexuality, and Feminist Studies’ Certificate or the Graduate Scholars Colloquium.
-Master's or M.F.A. students may be eligible as well.
+These positions are open to all Duke University Arts & Sciences graduate students, with preference given to students enrolled in the Gender, Sexuality & Feminist Studies’ Certificate in Feminist Studies.

-GSFS issues calls for TA roles over emails and on this website.
-A default for applying is October 15th for the entire following year or March 30th for Spring term the following year; however, Duke Ph.D. students may write asking about openings or expressing interest in the TA role at any time.
+GSFS issues calls for TA roles over emails.
+Duke Ph.D. students may write to the DGSA or DGS asking about openings or expressing interest in the TA role at any time.